SolangeD/lactModel/README.md

   (you will need to rerun the script everytime you start a new R-session since it is not saved as a package)

 The way to use functions created in this package is defined in the lactModel-manual.pdf

+In the /inst/extdata you also have the rest of the code used in the publication (filtering of the data, link between environment and milk records etc...)